 The Master of Arts (MA) offers an introduction to landscape architecture.
 Coursework emphasizes the essential factors involved in the creation of outdoor spaces.

 The Associate of Arts (AA) offers an interdisciplinary approach to environmental stewardship.
-You create proposals that protect ecology and reduce environmental impacts.
-Evidence-based iterative design processes are used to create built environments that address diverse needs.
-Guided by faculty actively practicing, you acquire design, technical, and communication skills needed to enter the profession.
+Create built environments that protect ecology, reduce environmental impacts, and address diverse needs.
+Students are mentored by practicing faculty to acquire design, technical, and communication skills needed to enter the profession.
+The Associate of Arts (AA) is designed for seamless transition to the Bachelor of Fine Arts (BFA).